gitzblitz/SearchApp/README.md

-# search-app
+# searchApp

-> simple search app using vue js
+> simple search app using vue js for searching candidates by name and city

 ## Build Setup